 The bulldog is also known as the British bulldog.
 This dog displays a distinctively wrinkled face.
 They have a short, smooth coat that is also close-fitting.
 The coat mainly comes in red, white, and brindle.

-The bulldog is also known to get along well with kids and other dogs due to their social nature.
-Grooming for this dog must be put in place, especially around the places with wrinkles, to keep them neat and presentable.
+The bulldog is known to get along well with kids and other dogs due to their social nature.
+Grooming for this dog must be put in place, especially around the areas with wrinkles, to keep them neat and presentable.

 Bulldogs can weigh 55 pounds and stands up to 24 inches.

-The bullmastiff has a kind look that will make you fall in love with it automatically.
+The bullmastiff has a kind look that will automatically make you fall in love with it.
 The bullmastiff is classified as a working dog.
 Their elegant coat comes in red, fawn, and brindle.

-This dog is known to have originated from Britain, where they were domesticated.
+This dog is known to have originated in Britain, where they were domesticated.
 Bullmastiffs are strong, agile, and ambitious.
-They are an affectionate dog that loves the company of humans.
+They are affectionate dog that loves the company of humans.
 This dog weighs up to 130 pounds.